-On retiring from the game through injury, he became the Sunday Telegraph’s cricket correspondent from 1975 to 1993, and spent more than twenty years broadcasting on sport for BBC mainly as presenter of television cricket coverage and also, for a decade, he was the inaugural presenter of SPORT ON FOUR.
+On retiring from the game he became the Sunday Telegraph’s correspondent from 1975 to 1993 and spent twenty-five years broadcasting on sport for BBC mainly as presenter of television cricket coverage and also, for a decade, he was the inaugural presenter of SPORT ON FOUR.
 He was President of MCC from 1998-2000 and Chairman of MCC’s World Cricket Committee which he initiated and chaired from 2006 – 2011 before retiring as an honorary Life Vice-President of the Club.
-For eight years he chaired the Wales Tourist Board, and was Chairman of the successful Welsh Ryder Cup bid as well as being Captain of the Royal Porthcawl Golf Club.
+For eight years he chaired the Wales Tourist Board and was Chairman of the successful Welsh Ryder Cup bid as well as being Captain of the Royal Porthcawl Golf Club.
 He is currently a weekly columnist in the Trinity Mirror publication, the Western Mail.

-DOUBLE CENTURY: THE STORY OF MCC AND CRICKET
+DOUBLE CENTURY: THE STORY OF MCC AND CRICKET– Buy it here

 PUBLISHER: Hodder & Stoughton